anurag-verma-india/You-Dont-Know-JS/get-started/ch1.md

 ### Filling the Gaps

-If the forwards-compatibility issue is not related to new syntax, but rather to a missing API method that was only recently added, the most common solution is to provide a definition for that missing API method that stands in and acts as if the older environment had already had it natively defined.
-This pattern is called a polyfill (aka "shim").
+If the forwards-compatibility issue is ==not related to new syntax, but rather to a missing API== method that was only recently added, the ==most common solution is to provide a definition for that missing API method that stands in and acts as if the older environment had already had it natively defined.
+This pattern is called a polyfill (aka "shim").==

 Consider this code: